JVM-RingBuffer/RingBuffer/README.md

 `contention-test` folder: write and read at the same time

 `AbstractRingBufferTest.CONCURRENCY` is the number of threads reading and/or writing.
-You may need to adjust `AbstractTestThread.spreader` which takes care of binding each thread to its own CPU.
+You may need to tweak `AbstractTestThread.spreader` which takes care of binding each thread to its own CPU.

-There is not much difference between the performance of [`ArrayBlockingQueue`](https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/util/concurrent/ArrayBlockingQueue.html) and the MPMC ring buffers, however the latter have more features.

 ## Examples